-Turner’s viewpoint is at or near the junction of the Penzance–St Ives road and the lane down to Gulval on Quarry Hill.
-The road is at the bottom left, with what appears to be a figure on a cart.
-South-west past Chyandour is the harbour at Penzance and the spire of St Mary’s Chapel to its right (later replaced by the tower of St Mary’s Church), with Newlyn beyond and the coast south to Penlee Point and St Clement’s Isle off Mousehole.
-There is a similar sketch from a little nearer to Penzance on folio 84 recto (D41366), and a distant view of St Michael’s Mount from further north on the same road on folio 10 recto (D41285).
-For other views of Penzance, see under folios 6 recto (D41281).
+Turner’s viewpoint is on the Penzance–St Ives road, between the Quarry Hill and School Lane turnings for Gulval, although today various tree-lined stretches on this twisting section make the precise spot difficult to judge.
+The road descends in the foreground; to the south-west is the spire of St Mary’s Chapel (later replaced by the tower of St Mary’s Church), and the coast as far as Penlee Point beyond.
+There is a similar sketch from further up the hill with a little more detail in the distance on folio 16 recto (D41291), and a distant prospect of St Michael’s Mount from further north on the same road on folio 10 recto (D41285).
+For other views of Penzance, see under folio 6 recto (D41281).

-As discussed in the introduction, the pages of this ‘sketchbook’ appear to have originally been loose sheets, and are not recorded in Finberg’s 1909 Inventory of the Bequest, although he subsequently noted the Turner’s inscription identifying the subject as ‘“Penzance”’ in a manuscript listing,1 as did C.F.
-Bell in his own notes.2 Figures usually corresponding to Finberg’s MS catalogue page numbers, which differ from Bell’s sequence, are inscribed on the verso of most sheets.
+As discussed in the introduction, the pages of this ‘sketchbook’ appear to have originally been loose sheets, and are not recorded in Finberg’s 1909 Inventory of the Bequest, although he subsequently noted the subject correctly as ‘Penzance’ in a manuscript listing,1 while C.F.
+Bell described it in his own notes as ‘Undulating country, sea-shore on left’.2 Figures usually corresponding to Finberg’s MS catalogue page numbers, which differ from Bell’s sequence, are inscribed on the verso of most sheets.

 The sheet is slightly wrinkled, possibly as a result of exposure to damp.